nvidia-holoscan/holoscan-sdk/modules/holoviz/README.md

 ## Building

-Clara Holoviz is build with a docker container.
+Holoviz is buillt with a docker container.

 All build operations are executed using the 'run.sh' batch file, use